External ray: Bifurcation

 When the filled Julia set is connected, there are no branching external rays.
 When the Julia set is not connected then some external rays branch.

-stretching
+Stretching

-Stretching rays were introduced by Branner and Hubbard:

-"The notion of stretching rays is a generalization of that of external rays for the Mandelbrot set to higher degree polynomials."
+Stretching rays were introduced by Branner and Hubbard: "The notion of stretching rays is a generalization of that of external rays for the Mandelbrot set to higher degree polynomials."

-landing
+Landing

 Every rational parameter ray of the Mandelbrot set lands at a single parameter.